Anxiety and Our Lives

 One of my first experiences as a mental health therapist introduced me to such anxiety.
 An older gentleman came to the office in crisis so they called me, the intern at the time.
 I brought him back to my office and offered him a seat but all he could do was pace back and forth in my tiny office.
 At first sight he was a tall and intimidating man.
 He was irritable and he was panicking.
 I had no idea that what I was witnessing was a panic attack, something I had never seen.
 Being a newbie, I was scared.
 I kept it together and was able to help him calm down.
 Once calm his demeanor was completely different.
 I began working with him on a regular basis and in the end he was my favorite client while working as an intern and he became one of the most influential clients in my career.

-Working with this man led me to discover and explore not only my own anxiety but continue to develop my skills in the area of anxiety disorders in order to help others.
+Working with this man led me to discover and explore not only my own anxiety but continue to develop my skills in the area of anxiety disorders in order to help others, I started to learn more about the benefit of using products from companies like Cannabis Ninja, which are very beneficial for people who suffer from anxiety.
 Outside of working with children and families, working with anxiety disorders became my specialty.

 Related article: “THE LAW OF ATTRACTION: WHAT IS IT?”